Paneer Masala recipe | Dhaba style Paneer Masala recipe

 How to serve Paneer Masala?

-It is an incredibly versatile dish – you can eat it the traditional way with roti, phulkas, naan, parathas, or rice varieties like Vegetable Pulao, Jeera rice.
+It is an incredibly versatile dish – you can eat it the traditional way with roti, phulkas, naan, parathas, or rice varieties like Vegetable Pulao, Basmati Rice, Jeera rice, Bagara Rice.

-You can also enjoy it on a pizza, in a calzone, or as a stuffing for kathi roll and sandwich.
+You can also enjoy it on a pizza, in a calzone, or as stuffing for kathi rolls and sandwiches.

-Tried this authentic Paneer Masala?
+Tried this authentic Dhaba style Paneer Masala?
 Let us know how it went in the comments below!
 You can also follow me on Instagram to see what’s latest in my kitchen!

 Paneer Masala recipe | Dhaba style Paneer Masala